seamusdemora/PiFormulae/UsefulShellTricks.md

 ​         Again, as we are looking to match a term at the beginning of a line, use the **`^`** anchor, followed by the *whitespace* character class repeated 1 or more times **`[ \t]+`**, followed by the search term `case`.
 In this search, we'll look for matches having whitespace *after* the regex also:  **`/^[ \t]+case[ \t]+`**

+### A useful tool for GPIO hackers: `raspi-gpio`

+`raspi-gpio` is a useful tool for those interested in working with external hardware.
+It's included as a standard package - even in the `Lite` distro, but was developed by an individual - i.e. outside "The Foundation".
+The [raspi-gpio GitHub repo](https://github.com/RPi-Distro/raspi-gpio) has some useful resources; there is no `man raspi-gpio`, but `raspi-gpio help` will do just that.

 <hr>